erklee/TeamMates/README.md

 ## Google Maps API

 Here we are filtering events based on user selection such as category of sports or the difficulty level.
 For each event, there is a request to the Google Maps API's geocode endpoint which includes the event's address.
 Once the response is received, we extract the geo location data (longitude and latitude) for the address of the event.
-We are then able to calculate teh distance of each event from the user's currenct location.
+We are then able to calculate the distance of each event from the user's currenct location.

 ```JavaScript